What the “Old & New Testament” Is NOT.

 But if I cast out demons by the finger of God, then the kingdom of God has come upon you.
 (Luke 11:20)

 Here we can see by comparing these verses that “the Spirit of God” and “the finger of God” are used interchangeably.
 Therefore, when the Bible tells us that the Ten Commandments were written on “the tablets of stone” by “the finger of God,” that means the same thing as saying that they were written by the “Spirit of God” or the Holy Spirit.
-Therefore, both the original Ten Commandments on the tablets of stone and the same Ten Commandments written on the heart have the same exact writer and the same exact content, so what’s changed?
+Therefore, both the original Ten Commandments on the tablets of stone and the same Ten Commandments written on the hearts of God’s people have the same exact writer and the same exact content, so what’s changed?
 What the Spirit of God is writing the commandments upon has changed.
 Originally, it was the two tablets of stone, and therefore, it was outside of people – an “outer motivator,” “a have-to” – which is why God is constantly reminding them of things that He has done for them.
 But when we receive the Spirit of God, He writes those same Ten Commandments on our inside and on our hearts, and thus, it becomes an “inner motivator,” or “a want-to.”

 Why Did Paul Say?